HOME FAQ LISTEN CONTACT STORE

 • The partial capo is not a large-enough profit item to warrant a big ad campaign or in-store displays, or even make it worth a salesman’s time to go to stores and sell it.
 (Though we tried that anyway.)
 And in a distributor’s catalog it does not stand out as something that every guitarist needs.

 • The Third Hand Capo and also the new Spider Capo are inherently clumsy devices that clutter up the guitar neck noticeably.
 They look like a “wacky” idea more than a deep concept.
-If the Third Hand Capo was electronic, sleek, had a battery and LED lights and cost $149, it would be widespread.
+If the Third Hand Capo was electronic, sleek, had a battery and LED lights and cost $149, it might be widespread.
 Because guitars have quite a wide range of width of necks and fingerboard, different string spacing, gauges and action (height of the string above the fingerboard) none of the other partial capos on the market made by Shubb, Kyser and others actually work on all guitars, nor are any of them as universal.

 • Beginning in about 1982, the Windham Hill record label made a huge impact on the world of acoustic guitar, and sold millions of recordings of mostly open-tuned fingerstyle guitar music.
-The emergence of this record label coincided almost exactly with attempts to market the Third Hand Capo, and none of Windham Hill’s leading guitarists like Michael Hedges or Alex DeGrassi used a partial capo.
+The emergence of this record label coincided almost exactly with my attempts to market the Third Hand Capo, and none of Windham Hill’s leading guitarists like Michael Hedges or Alex DeGrassi used a partial capo.
 Though the partial capo makes a sound much like an open tuning, it could not be used to imitate the fashionable players at that time.

 • No hit song has ever been written with a partial capo (yet), and even if there was one today, I wonder if anyone would even hear the acoustic guitar, since pop music is so heavily oriented toward drums and electronic instruments.
+This is changing, and I have high hopes that young players will find partial capos and glamorize them.